 The scenario analysis can be the same when it comes to preparing your own tax return.
 Whether you decide to pay someone depends on your tolerance for crunching numbers and having at least a basic understanding of tax rules.

-You're probably fine forging ahead on your own if calculations are your thing, although you might want to keep a tax professional on speed-dial because you'll probably have at least a few questions as you go along.
-Otherwise, you might want to pay someone to deal with your return, especially for tax year 2018.
+You're probably fine forging ahead on your own, if calculations are your thing, though you might want to keep a tax professional on speed-dial because you'll probably have at least a few questions as you go along.
+Otherwise, you might want to pay someone to deal with your return, especially for the 2018 tax year.

 What Changes in 2019?

 You might want to enlist the help of a professional to prepare your 2018 return, even if you consider yourself to be pretty tax savvy, because the Tax Cuts and Jobs Act (TCJA) made some sweeping changes to the tax code when it went into effect on Jan.
 1, 2018.

 Standard deductions have more or less doubled since 2017, and this might make itemizing less attractive to some taxpayers who have chosen that route in the past, particularly because changes were made to quite a few itemized deductions as well.